Gaurav-tech229/Alien-Farm-Simulation-SDL2/README.md

 # 2D Alien Farm Game 🚀👽🌱

-A unique farming simulation game built with C++ and SDL2, featuring an alien-themed world where you can create and manage an otherworldly ecosystem with dynamic tile systems, animated plants, and autonomous creatures.
+A unique farming simulation game built with C/C++ and SDL2, featuring an alien-themed world where you can create and manage an otherworldly ecosystem with dynamic tile systems, animated plants, and autonomous creatures.

 ## ✨ Features